 That’s the logical puzzle we face, we must be intolerant of intolerance.
 That sounds confusing (and it is), but I suspect it is the basis of our laws; as Oliver Wendell Holmes said, “The right to swing my fist ends where the other man’s nose begins.”1)For a discussion of the origins of the quote, click here.
 Holmes was one of our greatest jurists, and perhaps not coincidentally he was a Unitarian, a member of an extremely tolerant religion.

 Intolerance of intolerance: personal freedom must be limited by the freedom of others.
-When we knowingly encroach on the freedoms of others, that reflects and intolerance of them or their rights.
+When we knowingly encroach on the freedoms of others, that reflects and intolerance of them or their rights, and it interferes with the community.
 And when an intolerance of intolerance is not the basis of law, it is often because the legislation itself reflects a certain intolerance of one group for another.

 As we go through these essays I will argue, over and over, that tolerance is the essential first step to discussion, cooperation, and progress.